Taproot is the next major upgrade for the Bitcoin protocol

 - What happens if I don't upgrade in time?

-- As early as November 12th, it is possible that Taproot may become active.
-If you have not upgraded before Taproot activates, or 2022 October 14th, whichever is earlier, your node will no longer be fully secure and you may become vulnerable to certain attacks.
-However, Taproot will only activate early (prior to 2022 October 14th) if miners are prepared to protect slow upgraders from these attacks.
-In such a situation, your node is trusting and relying on miners until you do upgrade.
+- If you have not upgraded before Taproot activates (around November 12th), your node will no longer be fully secure and you may become vulnerable to certain attacks.
+In such a case, your node would be trusting and relying on miners to protect you until you do upgrade.

 - Do only miners need to upgrade?